Spatial Localization of Relativistic Quantum Systems: The Commutativity Requirement and the Locality Principle. Part II: A Model from Local QFT: Relativistic spatial localization observable from the stress-energy operator

 See \cite{M23,DM24} for technical discussions on this subject.
 We only stress that, in the large-mass limit, the above inequality becomes the standard Heisenberg inequality.

-\subsection{Large-mass/non-relativistic limit: Von Neumann unsharp position measurement}
+\subsection{Large-mass/non-relativistic limit: von Neumann unsharp position measurement}

 Restricting ourselves to the one-particle case $\psi \in \cH_m$, we consider, roughly speaking, the large-mass limit.
 More precisely, we study wave packets for which the relevant values of the momentum $\vec{p}$ satisfy $|\vec{p}| <\sp< m$ in natural units.
 In fact, this limit admits a double interpretation.
-Restoring the speed of light, the condition becomes $|\vec{p}| <\sp< mc$, which may be realized either because $c$ is large, corresponding to the genuinely non-relativistic limit, or not necessarily because the mass is large but relativity holds.
+Restoring the speed of light, the condition becomes $|\vec{p}| <\sp< mc$, which may be realized either because $c$ is large, corresponding to the genuinely non-relativistic limit, or because the mass is large while the theory remains relativistic.
 For most of the issues discussed here, however, there is no need to distinguish between these two possibilities.

 We consider a one-particle state $\psi \in \cD(\sV_{m,+})$ such that the values of $\vec{p}$ for which $(E(p),\vec{p}) \in supp(\psi)$ are negligible with respect to $m$ and the value of $p^0=E(p)$ is very close to $m$.
 Within this approximation we replace $E(p)= \sqrt{\vec{p}^2 +m^2}$ with $m$ and $E_u(p)$ with $mu^0$, etc., at each occurrence.
 The probability of finding the particle in a bounded measurable set $\Delta \subset \Sigma$, where $\Sigma$ coincides with $x^0=0$, is